tomartin-42/push_swap/README.md

 The compiclacion is only have other stack to move the numbers, only can use some movemenst and you have a limitation of number of movements.

 In this versión I found a solution verry efficient.
 It do under 5000 moves to 500 elements.
+It's over 125% of efficient respect the best note of subjet.